d1koder/cookd_app/README.md

 ## R7 | Identify the Problem.

 Covid-19 has produced new and unique problems that have affected the global economy in an unprecedented scale.
 One in particular - out of the many indusrtires that've been affected, is the hospitalty industry.
-Resturants all over have closed or are restricted.
-What once was a fun endeavour, has and is slowly losing its appeal.
+Resturants everywhere have closed or are restricted.
+What used to be a fun endeavour, has slowly lost its appeal.

-Hospitality workers, especailly chefs have lost jobs.
+Not to mention, many hospitality jobs have gone.

 Consumers have also lost an importnant factor that plays in their work/life balance - entertainment by food. limited  choices have degraded consumer confidence as they now choose to just confide in thier own abode.

 ## R8 | The Solution.

-Cookd is a marketplace style web app that aims to bridge this forced gap in the market by connecting proffesional/ highly experienced chefs with home owners/ renters.
+Cookd is a marketplace style web app that aims to bridge this forced gap in the market, by connecting proffesional and highly experienced chefs with your average consumer.

-Users looking to host a party, can order a professional chef to come into their home and take care of the whole restaurant experience, but in the comfort of their own home .
+Users looking to host a party, can order a professional chef to take care of the whole restaurant experience, but in the comfort of their own home.

-The vision for this app was inspired by conveinace.
+The vision for this app was inspired by convenience.

 Chefs have jobs again - or moreso their own buisness (sidehusltle if you will?)